-Score 5 State financing was regulated until February 2014 by a 1993 law (Legge del 10 Dicembre 1993 no. 515) and was monitored by an independent judiciary organ - the Court of Accounts (Corte dei Conti) - which checked the accounts provided by parties and could sanction infringements.
-Private financing must be declared by candidates and parties, and is controlled by regional judicial bodies.
-The existing rules about private and public financing of parties and their enforcement are largely inadequate for a fully transparent system.
-The degree of publicity over private contributions is largely left to the parties and in many cases is very defective.
-In recent years, many cases of individual or institutional abuse or even fraud of public party funding emerged in almost all of the political parties.
+State financing was regulated until February 2014 by a 1993 law (Legge del 10 Dicembre 1993 no. 515) and was monitored by an independent judiciary organ - the Court of Accounts (Corte dei Conti) - which checked the accounts provided by parties and could levy penalties for infringements.

 A new reform (Law 21 February 2014, no. 13) has significantly reduced public financing for parties.
 It has introduced a new regime of fiscal exemptions for private contributions and created a new oversight institution, the "Commissione di garanzia degli statuti e per la trasparenza e il controllo dei rendiconti dei partiti politici," whose members are nominated by judicial bodies.
 The new system only became fully effective in 2017.
 The main financial source should be the "due per mille" policy, which enables citizens to nominate a political party to receive 0.2% of their income tax.
 So far, this system has proven highly unsuccessful.
 In 2015, only 1.1 million out of 41 million people who paid income tax (2.7%) exercised this option.
-This percentage went down to 2.38% in 2016, a sign of the limited sympathy Italians have for political parties.
-Private donations are also very low in spite of the fiscal exemptions.
-An important source are the funds distributed by the two chambers to parliamentary groups, approximately €0,000 for each member of parliament.
-Part of these funds are transferred to the party organizations, while members of parliament contribute part of their parliamentary salary to their party.
+In 2018, this number declined to 1.05 million, a sign that Italians' sympathy for political parties has not increased.
+A total of €14 million was disbursed to parties from this source.
+The volume of private donations is also very low despite tax advantages, consisting mostly of contributions of their parliamentary salaries by members of parliament.
+An important source of party funding are the resources distributed by the two chambers to parliamentary groups, totaling approximately €50,000 for each member of parliament.
+A portion of these funds are transferred to the party organizations.